Congratulations. You have completed your Florida record expungement or sealing. However, you are not done yet. You still need to:

 We have finally finished what we started.
 However, there are things you should know so that you can take full advantage of the law.

-Congratulations!
-Your Record Has Been Sealed or Expunged.
-Now What?
+After Your Record Has Been Expunged or Sealed

 Know What Benefits You Receive From The Law